gsoules/MkDocs/digital-archive/docs/archivist/special-features-archivist.md

 Links to let you quickly work with an item appear on both the item pages and in search results in [**_Table View_**](/user/viewing-search-results/#table-view) with Details layout.
-The links are shown below and in the two screenshots above.
+These links are shown below and in the two screenshots above.

 ![Quick access links](special-features-archivist-5.jpg)

-Clicking a links takes you directly to its corresponding admin page so that you can instantly view or edit the item or work with its relationships.
+Clicking a link takes you directly to the corresponding admin page so that you can instantly view or edit the item, or work with its relationships.

 ## Private fields in Advanced Search

 As archivist can use the [**_Advanced Search_**](/user/how-to-search/#advanced-search) page to search both public and private metadata fields.
-Regular users only see public fields in the **_Fields_** dropdown list, but for archivists, the list is divided into two groups named *Public Fields* and *Private Fields* as shown in the screenshot below.
+Public users only see public fields in the **_Fields_** dropdown list, but for archivists, the list is divided into two groups named *Public Fields* and *Private Fields* as shown in the screenshot below.